 Once your beans are ready, let’s cook the milk.

-Turn on medium heat and boil the beans and pandan leaves (if any) in water until they soften.
-Do a “squeezing test” to check if your beans are well cooked: squeeze a bean between your fingers to see if it can be mashed easily; if it is, your beans are ready for next step.
-Normally, from 100g peeled beans, you can make 300-400g cooked mung beans.
+- Turn on medium heat and boil the beans (and pandan leaves if using) in water until they soften.
+To check if your beans are well-cooked, perform a ‘squeezing test’: squeeze a bean between your fingers to see if it can be easily mashed.
+If it can, your beans are ready for the next step.
+Typically, from 100g of peeled beans, you can yield 300-400g of cooked mung beans.

-Next, if you have a blender, save your time by blending the beans.
-If there is pandan leaves juice, drain the boiling water and blend all of your cooked beans with prepared pandan juice.
-If not, just blend it with 2 cups water.
-You can even blend mung bean only and then mix with water/pandan juice later.
-Once done, you have passed almost of the cooking process.
+- Next, if you have a blender, you can save time by blending the beans.
+If you’ve prepared pandan leaves juice, blend all of your cooked beans (remember to drain all the remaining water) with the pandan juice.
+If not, you can blend the cooked beans with 2 cups of water.
+Alternatively, you can blend the mung beans on their own and mix them with water or pandan juice later.
+Once this step is completed, you’ve completed most of the cooking process.

-What if you don’t have a blender?
-Don’t worry, you can still make it on stove.
-Reduce to low heat and stir the beans in boiling water until they are crushed.
-To proceed more quickly, you can use your spatula to crush them.
-If the water almost evaporates but the beans are still uncrushed, add more water and keep up stirring.
-It can take you an hour.
-Then, add your prepared pandan juice or more water into the the cooked beans.
+- If you don’t have a blender, don’t worry, you can still make it on the stove.
+Reduce the heat to low and stir the beans in the boiling water until they are crushed.
+To speed up the process, you can use a spatula to help crush them.
+If the water is almost evaporated but the beans are still uncrushed, add more water and continue stirring.
+This step can take up to an hour.
+Then, add your prepared pandan juice or more water to the cooked beans.

-Finally, add milk and sugar to the mung beans mixture.
-I follow 1:2 ratio, it means the amount of milk is a half of the amount of beans & water mixture.
-The level of sweetness is up to you; for me, to reduce sugar consumption, I only added 4-5 tbsp per 1 liter of milk.
-Turn on the medium heat and stir the milk evenly until completely dissolved.
+- Finally, add the milk and sugar to the mung bean mixture.
+I typically follow a 1:2 ratio, meaning the amount of milk is half of the amount of the beans and water mixture.
+You can adjust the level of sweetness to your preference.
+For me, to reduce sugar consumption, I only add 4-5 tablespoons per 1 liter of milk.
+Turn on medium heat and stir the milk evenly until it’s completely dissolved.

-Wait the milk to cool down and pour it into an airtight bottle.
-Drink warm or cool.
-I love to have it warm and enjoy with a piece of cakes, or tapioca pearls or black grass jelly.
+Allow the milk to cool down and then pour it into an airtight bottle.
+You can enjoy it either warm or chilled.
+Personally, I love to have it warm and savor it with a piece of cake, tapioca pearls, or black grass jelly.

 How to store mung bean milk

-Because it has cooked mung bean, you must keep it in the fridge in a bottle or airtight container.
-Drink it in maximum 5 days.
-It shouldn’t be longer because the milk can start to reduce the quality and even go stale.
+Because mung bean milk has cooked mung beans, you must keep it in the fridge in a bottle or airtight container.
+Consume it within a maximum of 5 days to ensure its freshness, as milk can start to lose quality and potentially go stale if kept longer.

 Otherwise, freezing the milk is an idea for longer preservation.
 Remember to label the date you freeze it, and don’t keep it longer than 3 months.
 To unfreeze the milk, let it thaw naturally or reheat in microwave.